alexisfilippakopoulos/IMDB-Classification/README.md

-# Machine-Learning-Algorithms
+# IMDB-Classification

-On this project we used the IMDB dataset and implemented the Naive Bayes and Logistical Regression algorithms from scratch in order to train the algorithms on the classification of a movie review based on the words it contains into a positive one or a negative one.
+* Implementing Naive Bayes and Logistic Regression algorithms from scratch in order to perform sentiment analysis on the IMDB dataset.
-(You can also read our report to see our results)

-To run the code simply:
+* To run the code simply:

 1)Downlad the aclImdb dataset : https://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz